Our goal is always to max out the contribution limits of our TFSA at the beginning of each year.

 My Final Thoughts

-If, you are a patient and long term dividend investor this has created a great opportunity to partner the businesses of solid paying dividend companies at a fraction of its price.
+However, if you are patient and a long term dividend investor this has created a great opportunity to partner the businesses of solid paying dividend growing companies at a fraction of its price.